neutr0nStar/callisto/docs/plan.md

 - Search by note/merchant
 - Notifications for group activity
 - Offline-first caching strategy for PWA
+- Budgets dashboard with charts and filters
+- Custom categories with backfill handling
+- Accessibility and performance polish pass
+- Enhanced auditing and observability tooling

 Review Gates (end of each phase)